Range Resources (NYSE:RRC) Trading Up 5.1%

 A number of analysts have recently issued reports on RRC shares.
-Benchmark started coverage on shares of Range Resources in a report on Tuesday, October 26th.
-They issued a “buy” rating and a $33.00 price objective on the stock.
-Mizuho lowered their target price on shares of Range Resources from $28.00 to $24.00 in a report on Monday.
-Truist Securities boosted their target price on shares of Range Resources from $15.00 to $26.00 and gave the stock a “hold” rating in a report on Thursday, October 7th.
-Morgan Stanley downgraded shares of Range Resources from an “equal weight” rating to an “underweight” rating and boosted their target price for the stock from $22.00 to $26.00 in a report on Friday, November 19th.
-Finally, TD Securities upgraded shares of Range Resources from a “reduce” rating to a “hold” rating and boosted their target price for the stock from $16.50 to $22.00 in a report on Wednesday.
-Two research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and eight have given a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $20.86.
+Zacks Investment Research downgraded shares of Range Resources from a “strong-buy” rating to a “hold” rating and set a $19.00 price objective on the stock. in a report on Tuesday, December 7th.
+Morgan Stanley downgraded shares of Range Resources from an “equal weight” rating to an “underweight” rating and lifted their price objective for the company from $22.00 to $26.00 in a report on Friday, November 19th.
+Stifel Nicolaus upgraded shares of Range Resources from a “hold” rating to a “buy” rating and boosted their target price for the stock from $18.00 to $32.00 in a report on Friday, October 15th.
+Bank of America upgraded shares of Range Resources from an “underperform” rating to a “buy” rating and boosted their target price for the stock from $18.00 to $30.00 in a report on Thursday, October 14th.
+Finally, Truist Securities boosted their target price on shares of Range Resources from $15.00 to $26.00 and gave the stock a “hold” rating in a report on Thursday, October 7th.
+Two research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and eight have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $20.86.

-In other Range Resources news, SVP David P. Poole sold 12,453 shares of the stock in a transaction that occurred on Monday, November 8th.
-The stock was sold at an average price of $24.50, for a total transaction of $305,098.50.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-1.10% of the stock is currently owned by corporate insiders.
+In related news, SVP David P. Poole sold 12,453 shares of the stock in a transaction on Monday, November 8th.
+The stock was sold at an average price of $24.50, for a total value of $305,098.50.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+1.10% of the stock is owned by company insiders.

 About Range Resources (NYSE:RRC)